rr326/servi/README.md

 Ok - now let's go live.
 You need to set up a cloud server with JUST enough configuration to allow ansible to talk to it (ssh key, main account, authorized_keys, and passwordless sudo)

     $ servi rans <host_name>

-Browser: goto host_name, and you are up!
-And you know it works, since it worked locally.
+    # <browser: goto static ip - woa - hello world is running!>

+And you knew it would work, since your development machine is exactly the same as your production server.

 Ok, now lets modify our templates.